Minutes From the Wiconisco Township

 Old Business:

-The accounts to be paid on a prepared sheet were approved by motion of Ron Pinchorski and seconded by Sean Flynn with all supervisors voting in favor.
+The accounts to be paid on a prepared sheet were approved by motion of Sean Flynn and seconded by Kerry Teter with all supervisors voting in favor.

 New Business:

-Sean Flynn made a motion to approve Real Deal Sealcoating to hot tar the cracks, sealcoat and paint lines on the basketball court at a cost of $2,200.00 from ARPA funds.
-Ron Pinchorski seconded the motion with all supervisors voting in favor.
+Sean Flynn made a motion to donate $500.00 to the L&W Baseball Association.
+Kerry Teter seconded the motion with all supervisors voting in favor.